Bicycle Network: Metro Routes

 A first step would be to enforce the current restrictions on vehicle access and parking.
 The next step would be to find an alternative space for tour buses to park.
 Flinders St or opposite the Arts Centre are two options.

 Tour buses and trucks should not be allowed to park on the city's spine.
 They blight the streetscape and obscure views to the Cathedral and the Shrine.

 2004 Bicycles are part of a successful and bustling Swanston St. All around the world friendly, bustling streets like Swanston St are successful because they attract more people, who stay longer and spend more.

 Trams, pedestrians and cyclists help make Swanston a successful street with a unique Melbourne flavour.

 In 2003 the City of Melbourne considered changes to Swanston St - including reintroduction of cars and tram super stops.
-Bicycle Network Victoria prepared a position paper on the issue.
+Bicycle Network prepared a position paper on the issue.